junxit/us-congress-bills-116/bill.md

 ## § 3.
 Penalties for fraud and false statements in the National Flood Insurance Program

-Part C of chapter 2 of the National Flood Insurance Act of 1968 (42 U.S.C.
+Part C of chapter II of the National Flood Insurance Act of 1968 (42 U.S.C.
 4081 et seq.) is amended by adding at the end the following new section:

 > ## § 1349.
 Penalties for fraud and false statements in the National Flood Insurance Program
 >